jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 c.
 All Debian based distros
 d.
 Fedora

-6) What is the name of the file where sudo privilege are kept?
+6) What is the name of the file where sudo privileges are kept?
 a. /etc/sudo
 b. visudo
 c. /etc/allow